P4YM3NT/StudentWork/getting_started_javascript.md

 <details>
     <summary>Click for a hint</summary>

-    //to get the type of a variable, you can use the typeof operator.
+    // to get the type of a variable, you can use the typeof operator.
 Example: let test = 1;
     console.log(typeof test);